Rajpratik71/linux-manPages/install.md

        --preserve-context
               preserve SELinux security context

-       -Z     set SELinux security context of destination file and each  cre‐ ated directory to default type
+       -Z     set SELinux security context of destination file and each created directory to default type

        --context[=CTX]
               like -Z, or if CTX is specified then set the SELinux or SMACK security context to CTX

        --help display this help and exit

        --version
               output version information and exit

-       The  backup  suffix  is  '~',  unless  set  with  --suffix   or   SIM‐ PLE_BACKUP_SUFFIX.
+       The  backup  suffix  is  '~',  unless set with --suffix or SIMPLE_BACKUP_SUFFIX.
 The version control method may be selected via the --backup option or through the VERSION_CONTROL environment variable.
 Here are the values:

        none, off
               never make backups (even if --backup is given)